Schnoodle

 • Diabetes occurs when the body cannot regulate blood levels.
 Affected dogs do not lose their appetite, but will often lose weight, urinate a lot and get thirsty often.
 It is treated with a special diet and insulin.

-• Gastric Dilatation-Volvulus.
-Known as “bloat”, gastric dilatation-volvulus is an often-fatal disease occurring if the dog is fed one large meal a day, eats quickly, drinks a lot, or exercises after eating.
+• Gastric Dilatation-Volvulus, also known as “bloat”, is an often-fatal disease that may occur if the dog is fed one large meal a day, eats quickly, drinks a lot, or exercises after eating.
 The stomach becomes distended and twists, and the dog is unable to expel excess gas.
 The dog’s blood pressure drops, and without immediate attention the dog could die.
 Symptoms of bloat include excessive salivating, retching, restlessness and lethargy.

 Not all conditions are covered by Pet Insurance.
 For details of Bow Wow Meow Pet Insurance cover, refer to the Product Disclosure Statement.